brian-tidepool/tidepool-cli/README.md

 - Credentials are stored securely in the user's home directory
 - Session tokens are managed automatically
-- All API calls use proper authentication
+- All API calls use proper authentication via the Credentials object
 - Input validation is performed on all parameters

 ## 📊 Data Models